vxintelligence/Kibrit/README.md

    # Or using command line
    msbuild Kibrit.sln /p:Configuration=Release
-   Or execute Setup.bin from scripts folder.
+   Or execute Setup.bat from scripts folder.
    ```

 4. **Run the application**